joshuaclayton/specit/README.markdown

 * respondTo (checks that a function exists)
 * beLessThan (checks a number is less than another)
 * beLessThanOrEqualTo (checks a number is less than or equal to another)
+* beGreaterThan (checks a number is greater than another)

 ## What's it do?